AVIB-TEC/websocket-server/README.md

 If you want to run the container in detach mode then you can run this command.

 `sudo docker run -d -p 1617:1617 olbapd/avib-server --name avib-server`

+## Updateing Image
+Since the repository is configured with CD with docker, once a commit is pushed to remote an action will execute to update the docker image.